-Windows 10 can be customized using themes, wallpapers, and lock screen images.
-Just like any other wallpapers, and lock screen images, Windows 10 stores Themes in a dedicated location.
-They are like an archive file which stores wallpapers, pictures, effects, and audio files.
+Windows 11/10 can be customized using themes, wallpapers, and lock screen images.
+Just like any other wallpapers and lock screen images, Windows 10 stores Themes in a dedicated location.
+They are like an archive file that stores wallpapers, pictures, effects, and audio files.

 Open RUN prompt.